Carolyn Stuart, Chair

 Peter Landsberger has lived in Los Altos since 1978, the year he was appointed Foothill-DeAnza’s first General Counsel.
 Peter first served on CSMA’s board in the early 1980s when CSMA developed its in-school arts education programs.
-Today, he is an active member of the CSMA community, as well as other education-related non-profit boards, including the Foothill De Anza Foundation; UniteLA, an affiliate of the Los Angeles Area Chamber of Commerce, which seeks to promote business-education partnerships; and the San Jose Silicon Valley Chamber of Commerce Foundation, which recently launched a new education initiative, Strive San Jose.
+Today, he is an active member of the CSMA community, as well as other education-related non-profit boards, including those of the Foothill-De Anza Community College District; UniteLA, an affiliate of the Los Angeles Area Chamber of Commerce, which seeks to promote business-education partnerships; and the Foundation of the Silicon Valley Organization, which oversees the SVO’s education initiative, Strive San Jose.

 Anne Marie McCauley

 Anne Marie has been an Investor Relations professional for more than a dozen years, working for software technology firms including Mercury Interactive, Check Point Software, and Wind River Systems.
 In this profession, she has worked closely with executive management teams and has been responsible for all investor relations activity, including ongoing communications with financial research analysts and institutional investors.
 Prior to investor relations roles, she held various finance positions and Cadence Design Systems and Space Systems Loral.
 Anne Marie holds an MBA and a BS in Finance, both from Santa Clara University.

 She has been an active member of the National Investor Relations Institute (NIRI) at both the national and local levels.
 She was a member of the NIRI Silicon Valley Board from 2000 to 2007 and was President of the board from 2003 to 2005.